katsu9246/furima-37990/README.md

 ### Association

-- belongs_to :user
+- belongs_to :users
-- belongs_to :item
+- belongs_to :items
 - has_one    :adds

 ## adds table